SolaceProducts/terraform-provider-solacebroker/docs/data-sources/system_information.md

   platform|||x|
   semp_version|||x|
   A SEMP client authorized with a minimum access scope/level of "global/none" is required to perform this operation.
-  This has been deprecated since 2.2. /systemInformation was replaced by /about/api.
+  This has been deprecated since SEMP API version 2.2. /systemInformation was replaced by /about/api.
 ---

 # solacebroker_system_information (Data Source)